CrevsDaak/7c-galileo/readme.txt

 Good Reputation: It is good to venture alongside such a refined lot.
 Bad Reputation: This party is in desperate need of more heroics.
 Very Bad Reputation: We really must steer our party towards a brighter path, or Wyvernspur help me, I will not remain here!
-Reputation Break: I should have noticed the darkened depths of your souls the moment I laid my eyes on you lot.
+Reputation Break: I should have noticed the darkened depths of your souls the moment I laid eyes on you lot.
 Goodbye and good riddance.
 Turned Hostile: Oi!
 What the bloody hell is your problem?
 Insult 1: I'll be completely transparent: I don't reckon I much like you.
 Insult 2: Your presence in this party brings us all down, you know.